 The Short Breaks Bureau organises overnight breaks.
 It’s for people who need help

 to take a short break because they have a disability or illness.

 If we have assessed your needs we can tell you if you can use the Short Breaks Bureau.

 If you’re not sure whether we’ve assessed your needs, please get in touch with us.

 If you’re paying for your own break, the Bureau can give you advice on finding somewhere

 that is accessible or offers support to people with a disability or illness.

 If you know where you want to go or what activities you are looking for you can

 for breaks using the Shared Care Scotland information service

-For more information, please call the Short Breaks Bureau on:
+For more information, please contact the Short Breaks Bureau: